Thursday, 21 April 2016

 Other guls

-However, some rarest cases drive us back to earlier times.
+Some cases drive us back to earlier times when animals were in fashion.

 Octagonal gul, 'Mistery Play', Eagle group kapunuk, Ashgabat National Museum, tcoletribalrugs photocourtesy

-On the contrary, the Temirjin gul might hold an enciphered trace of a Sogdian decorative element.
-The typical design repeated in the four section of the gul seems to be a vestige of the typical ribbon gracing the celestial animals depicted in the pearl roundels.
-Although originally rendered in a fluent three-dimensional design, the flapping ribbon seen in Sogdian silks usually morphed in contracted folds.
-In this context, the Temirjin motif may be a further contraction and reworking where the original meaning was probably lost.
-The different interpretations offered on this design, in as much indeed plausible, look like complying with the polysemous nature of this art and its continuous developing.
+The Temirjin gul might again hold an enciphered trace of a Sogdian decorative element.
+The typical design repeated in the four sections of the gul seems to be a vestige of the usual ribbon gracing the celestial animals depicted in the pearl roundels.
+Although originally rendered in a fluent design, the flapping ribbon seen in Sogdian silks usually morphed in contracted folds.
+In this context, the Temirjin motif may be a further contraction and reworking when the original meaning was lost, although different interpretations are possible.

 Sassanian silk, 7th